Owain15/KitchenAid/ReadMe.txt

 ----

 # Use Cases
-AS A  profecinal Chef
+AS a professional chef
-I WANT TO use stored recipes build meunus
+I WANT TO build a menu
-SO THAT .... recipes can be priced, supplyers compaired, and menus evaluated.
+SO THAT I can see the deconstructed list of ingredients needed

 ----